playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 If you need the old behavior back, you can define a `Writeable` with an arbitrary codec using `play.api.http.Writeable.writeableOf_JsValue(codec, contentType)` for your desired Codec and Content-Type.

-## Scala ActionBuilder and BodyParser changes

-The Scala `ActionBuilder` trait has been modified to specify the type of the body as a type parameter, and add an abstract `parser` member as the default body parsers.
-You will need to modify your ActionBuilders and pass the body parser directly.

 ## Scala Controller changes

 The idiomatic Play controller has in the past required global state.
 The main places that was needed was in the global [`Action`](api/scala/play/api/mvc/Action$.html) object and [`BodyParsers#parse`](api/scala/play/api/mvc/BodyParsers.html#parse:play.api.mvc.PlayBodyParsers) method.